912-Chereji-Iulia/market-prediction/README.md

 ## Branches

 1. main:  Main branch containing the stable version of the application.
-2. feature/add-about-project:  Branch for adding the ’About the application’ section.
+2. feature/add-about-project:  Branch for adding the ’About the application’ section, more specifically the appinfo.txt file.

 ## Contributing